Sunday, May 30, 2021

 Ever Sabbath Light.
 While Grandpa Abraham

-shook hands with angels, wrangled promises,
+shook hands with angels, wangled promises,

 counted Starlight.
 Angel of Death spares their